-I hope that you have as much fun reading about these stories as I did, discovering them.
+We hope that you have as much fun reading about these stories as we did, discovering them.

 We began at the bas-relief of “Descent of Ganga” or “Arjuna’s Penance”.
 Apparently there are two versions to the interpretation of the relief.

 Notice the depiction of an ascetic on one leg ?
 It is believed to be the depiction of Arjuna, performing penance to receive the Pasupatha Astra (the god-slayer) to defeat the Kauravas.
 Shiva, pleased with his penance is seen granting him this wish.

 The same ascetic, is believed by some historians to be Sage Bhagirath (ancestor of Ram) performing penance to seek Shiva’s help in bringing the River Ganga from the heavens to earth.
 Legend has it, that Bhagirath’s ancestors of the Ikshavu Dynasty were turned into ashes following the curse of sage Kapila (they had disturbed his meditation).
 The sage also gives an antidote to his curse – if the ashes of ancestors were immersed in the Ganga, their souls would attain Moksha.
 Bhagiratha’s penance has Shiva agreeing to bring Ganga down to earth through his hair-locks so as to tone down her vigour and size.

 A third undertone of the narrative suggests how life or civilization began on the banks of a riverside.

 Here is a video, highlighting the different scenes and their stories.
 Please switch on Subtitles before viewing.

 Scene 1: Penance